SherryChen0114/linkedin-project/README.md

 ![ Average Salary for Different Job Types](./results/average_salary.jpg)

-#### Job Locations
+### Job Locations

 When analyzing salaries by state, California (CA) had the highest average salary at $106,932.28, while Kansas (KS) had the lowest at $40,250.
 Iowa (IA) reported the second-highest average salary at $105,000, which seemed counterintuitive.
 This may have been due to the limited number of job listings in Iowa, leading to a smaller dataset, or because the jobs listed on LinkedIn for Iowa were predominantly high-paying roles.

-Incorporating price levels or purchasing power for each state could provide additional context on actual salary levels.
+To provide a more accurate representation of how salary levels vary by state, it would be ideal to adjust these figures based on the cost of living in each state.
+Specifically, incorporating the Consumer Price Index (CPI) for each state would allow us to compare real purchasing power across different regions, offering a clearer picture of how far a salary can stretch depending on location.
+For instance, a salary in a state with a lower CPI might offer greater purchasing power than a seemingly higher salary in a state with a high CPI, such as California.However, due to the lack of readily available data on state-specific CPI and constraints in time, this adjustment was not made in our analysis.
+Future research or analyses could benefit significantly from including such factors, providing a more nuanced understanding of salary levels and the true economic opportunities available across different states.

 <div align="center">